jackhman/sergio-martin-rubio-site/_posts/2019-06-31-java-socket-io-and-nio.md

     socketChannel.close(); // closes channel and cancels selection key }
 ```
-14. In case the connection is close, the channel is removed from the `Map` and then is closed.
+14. In case the connection is closed, the channel is removed from the `Map` and we close the channel.

 ## Java IO vs NIO

 Choosing between IO and NIO will depend on the use case.
 For fewer connections and a simple solution, IO might be better fit for you.
-Whereas, if you want something more efficient which can handle thousands of connections simultanously NIO is probably a better choice, but bear in mind that it will introduce much code complexity, however, there frameworks like [Netty](https://netty.io/) or [Apache MINA](https://mina.apache.org/) that are built on top of NIO and hide the programming complexity.
+Whereas, if you want something more efficient which can handle thousands of connections simultaneously NIO is probably a better choice, but bear in mind that it will introduce much code complexity, however, there frameworks like [Netty](https://netty.io/) or [Apache MINA](https://mina.apache.org/) that are built on top of NIO and hide the programming complexity.

 <p class="text-center">
 {% include button.html link="https://github.com/smartinrub/java-sockets" text="Source Code" %}